Fur0rem/StreamGraphAnalysis/README.md

 One test exists per source file, and each test must have the same name as the source file it tests.
 You can run them using the run_tests.sh script in the main directory.

-Supported metrics (In order of first mention in the paper)
+Supported metrics and analysis (In order of first mention in the paper)
 -----------------------------------------------------------

 - Coverage : Section 3